-

-Duomo in Italian Milan is the biggest marble building all over the world.
-Unique in its size and beauty, it might be the best template of the flaming Gothic in the whole Italy.
+The lacy cathedral, as I call it.
+The construction of Duomo, as it is called by the Milanese, took ages.
+Celtic sanctuary at first, then, during the time of the ancient Romans, the Temple of Minerva stood just where the lacy white-marble cathedral aspires to reach the sky now.
+The Duomo in the city of Milan is the biggest marble building of the world.
+Unique in its size and beauty, it might be the best template of the flaming Gothic in the whole of Italy.

-The famous Teatro alla Scala a Milano and fashionable, always crowded “Passaggio” are fast beside.
+The famous Teatro alla Scala a Milano and fashionable, always crowded Passaggio are located nearby.

-I felt like to stay a little in San Gimignano
+I’d like to stay in San Gimignano for a while

-This is a special place, even for Italy – a kind of medieval Manhattan.
+This is a special place, a kind of medieval Manhattan in Italy.

 The view of medieval San Gimignano.